All Episodes

 Well, I'll tell you why.

-Because Robert Mueller works for a law firm that helped the NFL negotiate their most recent rights deal with DirecTV for NFL Sunday ticket.
+Because Robert Mueller works for a law firm that helped the NFL negotiate their most recent rights deal with DirecTV for NFL Sunday Ticket.

-So the sports drive-bys are saying Mueller's not independent.
+So the sports drive-bys are saying, Mueller's not independent.

-His bread is buttered by the NFL and his law firm, so he we can't expect an honest result from him.
+His bread is buttered by the NFL and his law firm.

 Goodell's former, well, the former commissioner.

-And the reason they want folks, the long knives are out for Goodell everywhere.
+And the reason they want, folks, the long knives are out for Goodell everywhere.

-That that defensive uh coordinator that was banned for a year, and the head coach Sean Payton, even though he had nothing to do with it, he was banned, and those players that got banned, and they're still seething about this in New Orleans.
+The reason the sports drive-bys want Tagliabu, you remember when Goodell handed out all of those suspensions to the Saints for the bounty program, that defensive coordinator that was banned for a year, and the head coach, Sean Payne, even though he had nothing to do with it, he was banned, and those players got banned, and they're still seething about this in New Orleans.

 They're just hoping that there's evidence Goodell lied.